sakib-12345/StreX/README.md

 This repository includes the official **StreX brand logo**, designed to match the dark neon UI system of the platform.

+## Channel Credits
+Thanks to [iptv-org/iptv](https://github.com/iptv-org/iptv) for the IPTV playlist.

 ## 🧠 Design Philosophy